DebajyotiRay/FaceDetectionAPP/README.md

 is why the app always shows you which one it's using — worth a glance before trusting the number blindly.

-This also ships with `gunicorn` as the production WSGI server — the live demo above runs on that, not Flask's built-in dev server (`python app.py` locally still uses the dev server, which is fine for local testing only).

 ## Built with

-Python, Flask, OpenCV, and plain HTML/CSS/JS — no frontend framework needed for something this size.
+Python, Flask, OpenCV, and plain HTML/CSS/JS